 In Valposchiavo, one of four Italian-speaking valleys in the canton of Graubünden, I pointed to the church on the cover of the brochure.
 “We want to go there.”
 To help my family on this journey, our host Nicolò Paganni, generously offered to drive us up to the tiny hamlet of Viano.
 Paganni owns the agricultural guesthouse on his berry farm in Valposchiavo where we were staying.
 He also told us about a small mountain restaurant near the church, where we decided to have our lunch.

-San Romerio Church
+San Romerio Church in Valposchiavo

 From Viano, it takes about two hours to hike to Alpe San Romerio.
 Perched dramatically on the hillside, the San Romerio church sits at about 1,800 meters (5,900 feet) above sea level.
 Remarkably, portions of the church date back to the 12th century.
 Adjacent to this historic church lies the Ristoro San Romerio, a mountain restaurant and hostel owned by the same family for generations.